Code-Institute-Submissions/stream-one-project-5/README.md

 The Photo Galleries page also features a lightbox script which allows a user to click a thumbnail image and display it at a larger size in the centre of the viewport.
 The script includes 'previous' and 'next' links to enable navigation between images and a 'close' link to remove the lightbox.

 External scripts are used in the context of the OS Openspace API on both the Home Page and the Upcoming Walks page.
+One of these is accessed remotely from the OS Openspace website, the other is generated using OS Openspace Map Builder and is stored with the site's other JavaScript files.

 ## File Structure